Darkyenus/wemi/DESIGN.md

 Configuration however does not have to be derived and in most cases won't be.

 It is a soft convention to name configurations with the description of the activity in which the configuration will be used, with the verb in *present participle*, that is, ending with *-ing*.
+If the configuration is not used for an activity, any descriptive name is fine.

 Standard configurations are defined in `wemi.Configurations` object.